pulumi/docs/pulumi-hugo/themes/default/components/README.md

 developing and testing your components in isolation.
 Any changes you make to that page will be reflected immediately, and changes to the components themselves will trigger a recompile and be copied into Hugo site at `/static/js/`.
-So if you're running `make serve` in one shell and `make serve-components` in another, saving a component will trigger a reload of the Hugo site as well.
+So if you're running `make serve` in one shell and `make serve_components` in another, saving a component will trigger a reload of the Hugo site as well.
 (I chose to keep these as separate targets simply because most users who run `make serve` won't need be able to work on components concurrently.)